 As the culmination of their educational experience, students work with a faculty adviser to design a culminating Integrative Learning Experience that demonstrates the student's mastery of a public health discipline that is relevant to his or her short- and long- term career objectives.
 Students in the Applied Epidemiology track complete a research thesis.
-Students in the Applied Public Health Informatics track complete a series of two capstone courses.
 Students in the Prevention Science track select between completing a thesis or a series of two capstone courses.